 TIP: As we had a car, and needed to park it somewhere, we opted to leave it at a free “park and ride” in La Spezia.
 We walked 5 minutes to the train station and within 6 minutes where in Riomaggiore.
 After 5 days in Cinque Terre we were able to pick our car up again.
 Total parking costs: €0,00.
 I used this website to find free parking in La Spezia.

-Cinque Terre is known for its trails between the villages.
+Most people travel to Cinque Terre because of the hiking trails between the villages.
 As there are 5 villages, there are 4 trails between them.
 But don’t expect to hike from one village to the next.
 At the moment 2 out of 4 stretches are closed and you’re not able to walk them.
 You can only walk from Monterosso to Vernazza and from Vernazza to Corniglia.
 Cornigla-Manarola and Manarola-Riomaggiore are closed.
+Read more about hiking the Blue Trail here.

 What about the famous “Via del Amore”?
 This is the fancy marketing name for the trail between Manarola and Riomaggiore.
 Unfortunately: closed.
 When the trails will be repaired and reopened is unknown and has been more than once postponed.
 Find the latest information on the trails on the website of the national park of Cinque Terre.

-#3 Travel on a budget in Cinque Terre
+#3 Travel in Cinque Terre and stay on budget

 Are you a budget traveller just like me?
 Yea, forget about it.
 Italy is expensive and Cinque Terre is the godfather of expensive.
 I kept track of all my expenses and didn’t do anything out of the ordinary but I blew away a whole wad of cash in 5 days Cinque Terre.
 Ugh.